80% column still, 20% pot still

 Alcohol by volume:

-In 2014, Fijians came to the conclusion to present their own rum sovereignly to the wider audience.
+In 2014, Fijians started to market the rum independently.
 Two product lines were created; the exclusive 'ratu' derives it's name from the tribal leaders, the other refers to the fearless warriors 'bati'.
-The initial product design didn't meet the expectations of the international clientele, so the task of revolutionizing the brand identity was delegated to the Australian agency The Creative Method.
-Original typography, subtle engravings in the shape of Polynesian body art, neat juxtaposition of vintage and modern - very appealing to me.
-The brand has increased its global income and reach.
+The initial product design failed to meet the expectations of the international clients.
+The task of revolutionizing the brand identity was delegated to the Australian agency The Creative Method.
+The effect appeals to me: the harmonious mix of vintage and modern, the original typography, and the delicate engravings resembling Polynesian body art.
+The brand expanded its global reach, resulting in increased revenue.

-Nevertheless, the following ad campaign received criticism from some locals.
-Adversaries don't like the instrumentalization of traditional cultural patterns; alcohol demoralizes; the whole thing affirms violence and reproduces stereotypes.
-Let's take a look at the logotype; the colonial saber crossed with the totokia, a hardwood warhammer used to pierce enemies skulls and actually a status symbol.
-The pre-colonial Fiji can be easily compared to Hobbes' state of nature; the war of all against all.
+Nevertheless, the advertising campaign faced local criticism.
+Adversaries sees it as cultural commodification, violence affirmation and simply as reproducing stereotypes.
+At that point let's take a look at the logotype.
+It represents the colonial saber crossed with the totokia, a hardwood warhammer symbolizing status but mostly used to pierce enemies skulls.
+Actually, the precolonial Fiji can be easily compared to Hobbes' state of nature where it's a war of all against all.

-Later, the British instilled rugby on the islands and the Fijans love it.
-Over the entire population of 900k citizens there are 80k players.
-Rugby channels the regional pride and at the same time strengthens the national identity.
-Diverse ethnic groups supports the national team.
+Later on, the British introduced rugby on the islands, and it quickly became a beloved sport among the Fijians.
+Among the population of 900,000 citizens, there are 80,000 players - it's pretty impressive.
+Rugby channels regional chauvinism and simultaneously strengthens a sense of national identity, bringing together members of different ethnic groups to support the national team.
 The government issued even $7 banknotes to honor the gold medal victory in Rio de Janeiro Olympics in rugby 7s.
-The national team is called here Fiji Bati.
+The national team is called there Fiji Bati.